ayushrajdev9-cmyk/PeaceX/readme.md

 # 🌍 PeaceVerse – Website About Peace

-A modern, animated multi-page website built to promote **Peace, Unity, and Freedom** ✌️ Designed as a school project with smooth UI, beautiful visuals, and interactive elements.
+A modern, animated multi-page website built to promote **Peace, Unity, and Freedom** ✌️ smooth UI, beautiful visuals, and interactive elements.

 ---